In addition to regular inspection following complaints, the CNIL has chosen three priority themes related to the daily concerns of the French public.

 Start collecting valid consent

 Collecting valid consent from your users is not difficult.
-Actually, with Cookie Information’s Consent Solution set up on your website, you’ll never have to worry about cookie rules and GDPR again.
+With Cookie Information’s Consent Solution set up on your website, you’ll never have to worry about cookie rules and GDPR again.

 Try our consent solution for 30 days [for free!]